kyscg/kyscg.github.io/_reads/2025books.md

 #### 21. [Hello Beautiful](https://annnapolitano.com/hello-beautiful/) by Ann Napolitano <span style="float: right;">`(4.25/5)`</span>

  I didn't think I would love this book this much when I was reading the first few chapters.
 I almost stopped midway because I thought the writing was too forced and none of the characters were likeable.
 I was so wrong.
 It keeps getting better and better.

+#### 22. [Lord of the Flies](https://william-golding.co.uk/books/lord-of-the-flies) by William Golding <span style="float: right;">`(3/5)`</span>

+I can totally see how this could have happened.
+And I can also see why this is recommended reading in school.
+Makes me want to read Treasure Island again.

 ---